 Other factors to be considered must include the following:-

 Increased risk of burns from fire and heat.
-A polo shirt or t- shirt must be worn under a fire tunic.
+A service polo shirt or t- shirt must be worn under a fire tunic.

 The wearing of shorts with over trousers is not permitted.